Get started with MizzouApply

-Ours is the first college of veterinary medicine to offer 100% online and asynchronous completion of this program.
+The University of Missouri-Columbia (Mizzou) is thrilled to be the first College of Veterinary Medicine to offer a bachelor’s completion in veterinary technology that is entirely online and asynchronous.
 Course work exposes students to multiple veterinary specialties, research opportunities and career paths.
 While developing mastery in the most advanced veterinary technologies, students can cultivate a network of professional connections that includes both newcomers and longtime practitioners.
 Seasoned veterinarians and veterinary technicians develop and teach our courses, providing invaluable insight from the field.
 Graduates can pursue careers in numerous areas: scientific, regulatory, educational, private practice and more.

 This program is ideal for those who already have an associate’s degree from an AVMA-accredited veterinary technology program.
-It can also help you develop proficiencies to complement a Veterinary Technician Specialist (VTS) certification or bachelor’s completion.
+It can also help you develop proficiencies to complement a Veterinary Technician Specialist (VTS) certification.

 Official nameBachelor of science in veterinary technology

 Transfer credit hours76

 *This cost is for illustrative purposes only.
 Your hours and costs will differ, depending on your transfer hours, your course choices and your academic progress.
 See more about tuition and financial aid.

 This program prepares online bachelor’s of veterinary technology graduates to take on roles in many areas of veterinary technology, such as: